arulgundam/ipl_scorigami/README.md

 ## Acknowledgments

 - Jon Bois for the concept of Scorigami
-- Plotly for interactive plotting
-- Flask for the web framework
+- Dave Mattingly and Brian Sayre for creating and updating https://nflscorigami.com/

 ## Contributing